beekley/plunder/PLAYTESTING.md

   * Least fun trying to figure out the numbers and their significance.
   * Doesn't feel like competing with other players.
 Which isn't a bad thing.
 But more interaction could be good.
   * There may need to be a way to rubber-band and let a "losing" player catch up.

+# 2022-02-13

+* Played a quick 4 turns and still didn't have a ship worth using.
+Might need to ramp faster.
+I want this to be playable in <1h and ideally ~30m.